fernandoadc/utme_tutorial_vagas_fernando/Readme.md

 df_filtered = df[df.y_pred == 'YES']
 ```

 The BinaryClassifier module in UTME employs a few-shot prompt learning approach, utilizing only the provided context to make predictions.
-It operates by prompting the model with the contextual information and expects a binary response: YES for hate speech and NO for non hate speech.

 4. **Taxonomy Mapping – First Level:**
    - Employ the Taxonomy Classifier to map documents within the predefined hierarchical taxonomy at the first level.